UCLALibrary/validation-service/README.md

     make test LOG_LEVEL=debug

-To run the validation service, locally, for testing purposes:
+To run the validation service, without a Docker container, for live testing purposes (i.e., the fastest way to test):

     make run

+or

+    make run LOG_LEVEL=debug

+The `run` or `all` targets can also be run with `FORCE` to force the API code to be regenerated, even if the OpenAPI spec hasn't changed since the last run:

+    make run LOG_LEVEL=debug FORCE

+The usual behavior of `run` or `all` is not to run the `api` target if the OpenAPI spec has not been touched/changed.

 ### Working with Docker